clayton33/csasAtlPhys/README.md

-# csasMarPhys
+# csasAtlPhys
-The csasMarPhys R package supports DFO Maritimes Physical Oceanography CSAS analysis.
+The csasAtlPhys R package supports DFO Atlantic region physical oceanography CSAS analysis.

-## About csasMarPhys
+## About csasAtlPhys

-csasMarPhys helps support data analysis to produce data products presented in the research document that summarizes the meteorological and physical oceanographic conditions on the Scotian shelf and Gulf of Maine, [as seen here](http://www.dfo-mpo.gc.ca/csas-sccs/Publications/ResDocs-DocRech/2018/2018_016-eng.html).
+csasAtlPhys helps support data analysis to produce data products presented in the research document that summarizes the meteorological and physical oceanographic conditions on the Scotian shelf and Gulf of Maine, [as seen here](http://www.dfo-mpo.gc.ca/csas-sccs/Publications/ResDocs-DocRech/2018/2018_016-eng.html).